bharathnj/service-agent/README.md

 Prepare your data using the provided CSV files and ingest it into the respective tables.

+### 🗂️ Upload the necessary documents in Gooogle Cloud Storage

+1. Create a new bucket in Google Cloud Storage
+2. Upload the necessary files for Agent Knowledge Source
+3. Sample file are availabel in repo
 ---

 ## 🐍 Python Cloud Run Functions